huzheng16/ZhengHuLab/content/authors/admin/_index.md

 ---
 # Display name
-title: Laboratory of Somatic Evolution and Computational Medicine
+title: Laboratory of Somatic Evolution and Computational Biology

 # Is this the primary user of the site?
 superuser: true